'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 FTFY

-Before the West imported large numbers of Muslims, we did not have the problems of Islamization nor 95% of the terrorism we get in the West today.
-Screen them out and you're back to the people we had before, who were not bad enough to need extreme vetting.
+Before the West imported large numbers of Muslims, we did not have . . . somewhere between 6 and 12% of the terrorism we get in the West today.

+I fixed that so the viewers at home could see the truth rather than a complete fabrication with no basis in reality.
+But by all means, don't let facts [globalresearch.ca] and [reason.com] data [fbi.gov] get in the way of a good old fashioned islamophobic blame-the-brown-people polemic.

 Re: (Score:2)